VincentS/Metanome-Wiki/Metanome-Developer-Guide.md

 When implementing the configuration specification interfaces note that Metanome will set only those parameters that have been requested by the algorthm before!

 ### Building a TestRunner
+The algorithm that you build can run within Metanome but you cannot simply start in your IDE.
+So you need to compile and package the algorithm and put it into a running Metanome instance in order to test it.
+That is nice for shipping your algorithm but impracticable for development.
+For this reason, we propose to write a TestRunner project that mocks the functionality of Metanome.